neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client.renderer`
     - `LightmapRenderStateExtractor` - Extracts the render state for the lightmap.
     - `UiLightmap` - The lightmap when in an user interface.
+- `net.minecraft.client.renderer.state`
+    - `LevelRenderState#lastEntityRenderStateCount` - The number of entities being rendered to the screen.
-- `net.minecraft.client.renderer.state.LightmapRenderState` - The render state for the lightmap.
+    - `LightmapRenderState` - The render state for the lightmap.
 - `net.minecraft.core.component.DataComponents#ADDITIONAL_TRADE_COST` - A modifier that offsets the trade cost by the specified amount.
 - `net.minecraft.core.component.predicates`
     - `DataComponentPredicates#VILLAGER_VARIANT` - A predicate that checks a villager type.
     - `VillagerTypePredicate` - A predicate that checks a villager's type.
 - `net.minecraft.core.registries.ConcurrentHolderGetter` - A getter that reads references from a local cache, synchronizing to the original when necessary.
+- `net.minecraft.gametest.framework`
+    - `GameTestHelper#getBoundsWithPadding` - Gets the bounding box of the test area with the specified padding.
+    - `GameTestInstance#padding` - The number of blocks spaced around each game test.
 - `net.minecraft.network.protocol.game`
     - `ClientboundLowDiskSpaceWarningPacket` - A packet sent to the client warning about low disk space on the machine.
     - `ClientGamePacketListener#handleLowDiskSpaceWarning` - Handles the warning packet about low disk space.